Superconducting Super Collider: Comparison with the Large Hadron Collider

-The SSC's planned collision energy of 2 x 20 = 40 TeV was roughly three times that of the 2 x 6.5 = 13 TeV (as of June 2015) of its European counterpart, the Large Hadron Collider (LHC) at CERN in Geneva.
+The SSC's planned collision energy of 2 x 20 = 40 TeV was roughly three times that of the 2 x 6.8 = 13.6 TeV (as of 2023) of its European counterpart, the Large Hadron Collider (LHC) at CERN in Geneva.
 However, the planned luminosity was only one tenth of the design luminosity of the LHC.

 Although some claimed that the SSC cost was largely due to the massive civil engineering project of digging a huge tunnel, that was somewhat of a distortion.
 The tunneling and conventional facility buildout budget was only about ten percent of the total budgeted cost (1.1 billion dollars out of a total cost of 10 billion).
 The major cost item was the magnets, still in laboratory development phase, consequently with a higher level of uncertainty attached to the final cost.
 The ring circumference of the LHC is 27 km, compared to the planned 87.1 km of the SSC.

 The LHC's advantage in terms of cost was the use of the pre-existing engineering infrastructure and 27 km long cavern of the Large Electron–Positron Collider, and its use of a different, innovative magnet design to bend the higher energy particles into the available tunnel.
 The LHC eventually cost the equivalent of about 5 billion US dollars to build.
 The total operating budget of CERN runs to about $1 billion per year.
 The Large Hadron Collider became operational in August 2008.

 In a 2021 interview, Schwitters speculated that, had the project been completed, it would have led to the discovery of the Higgs boson particle 10 years before its eventual discovery in Switzerland and attracted an equivalent number of visitors to North Texas as CERN's 120,000 per year.

 Cross sections of preform superconductor rods from sample runs

-Current status of site
+Fate of the site

-After the project was cancelled, the main site was deeded to Ellis County, Texas, and the county tried numerous times to sell the property.
-The property was sold in August 2006 to an investment group led by the late J.B.
+After the project was canceled, the main site was deeded to Ellis County, Texas, and the county tried numerous times to sell the property.
+The property was sold in August 2006 to an investment group, Collider Data Center, LLC, led by the late J.B.
 Hunt.

 In 2009, Collider Data Center had contracted with GVA Cawley to market the site as a data center.
-In 2012, chemical company Magnablend bought the property and facilities against some opposition from the local community.
+In 2012, chemical company Magnablend bought the property and facilities in the face of some opposition from the local community.
 The buildings in the facility, which had become prime spots for thieves and drug parties, were renovated and were re-opened in 2013 by Magnablend.
 The facility makes a range of oil field products for the energy service industry.

-In popular culture

-"Supercollider," a 1993 song by the Boston-based alternative band Tribe, describes the point of view of a scientist hired to help build the (then-uncancelled) project.

-John G. Cramer's 1997 hard science fiction novel Einstein's Bridge centers around a fictional version of the Superconducting Super Collider.